What if you could write an update online that would trigger all of the lights in your house to turn off?

 And now one of the glaring omissions to the IFTTT roster is no longer: The app is re-introducing four recipes that connect to Twitter.
-IFTTT used to have plenty of ways to connect to Twitter, but once the micro-blogging service changed its API guidelines in 2012, IFTTT’s Twitter-based recipes were disabled.
+IFTTT used to have plenty of ways to connect to Twitter, but once the micro-blogging service changed its API guidelines in 2012, IFTTT’s Twitter-based

 But now they’re back, since IFTTT worked with Twitter to come up with recipes that honored the guidelines but still let users create automated triggers.
 IFTTT users will now be able to use Twitter in a number of different ways.